georgeani/Library-Management/README.md

 # Library Management

 This was my first full Python Project.
 It is a library management software that uses a .txt files as a databasse.
 It does not utilize a SQL database at all.
+It was created as the coursework for my Introduction to programming module.

 ## General Information